MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/configure-yammer.md

 3. To restrict who can upload files, clear the **Allow people to upload and attach files in any format** checkbox.
 You'll then see three options:

       - **Allow people to upload and attach files in any format**

       - **Only allow people to upload and attach image or video files**: Limits attachements to images and videos.
 Yammer determines file type by extension.

          Yammer uses Azure Media Services to make videos viewable within the network.
 For more information, see [Azure Media Services](https://go.microsoft.com/fwlink/?LinkId=698736).

       - **Don't allow anyone to upload or attach files**: This prevents people from uploading and attaching new files; however, existing attachments are not be affected.

 > [!TIP]
 > Any admin can delete any file, and group admins can delete files posted to the groups that they manage.<br><br>To delete files, a network admin can click the Yammer **Settings** icon and then click **Files**.
 This brings up the **Files** directory for the entire network.
-Group Admins can delete files posted to a group by going to the **Files** tab within the group they administer.
+Group admins can delete files posted to a group by going to the **Files** tab within the group they administer.

 ## Enable or restrict the use of third-party apps
 <a name="RestrictApps"> </a>